 less likely to require costly emergency room treatment and in-patient hospital care.28-34 Given

 the dramatic rise in the number of Americans with chronic diseases like diabetes, heart failure,

 hypertension and COPD, these conditions are best addressed with the structured anticipatory guidance APRNs are so skilled at providing.
 Increasing the number of APRNs employed both in primary care and in diseased-focused specialty care can be expected to result in major cost-savings for Kentucky and for the United States as a whole.

 outpatient.
 These patients had fewer hospital readmissions –saving $4,845 per patient,

 community hospitals participated in this study.28

 on the Center for Medicaid and Medicare Services performance measures.
 NP

-intervention model for patients with CAP and COPD resulted in 90%
+intervention model for patients with CAP and COPD resulted in 90% compliance with all

-CMS measures and significant reductions in LOS and cost savings (LOS
+CMS measures and significant reductions in LOS and cost savings (LOS decreased by

 1.34 days; $2,576 savings per case).30